zsparal/api-documentation/source/reference/v2/get-payment.rst

 Retrieve a single payment object by its payment token.

-.. note:: We call your webhook when the :ref:`payment status changes <payment-status-changes>`, so there's no need
+.. note:: We call your webhook when the :ref:`payment status changes <guides/payment-status-changes>`, so there's no
-          to poll this endpoint for status changes.
+          need to poll this endpoint for status changes.

 Parameters
 ----------
 Replace ``id`` in the endpoint URL by the payment's ID, for example ``tr_7UhSN1zuXS``.

 Mollie Connect/OAuth parameters
 -------------------------------